beab1212/addis-music/README.md

 => don't forget to include big size file's in .gitignore => add advanced auth mechanism(otp) email verification => try to use ai generated arts for songs or albums
+=> use Bearer or JWT Bearer authentication instead of cookie

 ## <h2 style="color:#6600ff">Dependencies</h2>